 Trade, construction, and transportation industries are the top 3 occupations that suffered from hearing loss.
 The manufacturing, mining, energy, public administration, community services, agriculture and finance industries are also at risk for causing industrial deafness to their fields.

 Frequently asked questions

-Claims for exempt workers are processed differently.
-The minimum permanent impairment threshold for exempt workers is greater than 0%.
+It’s safe to say being an exempt worker is an advantage when it comes to receiving compensation benefits since workers compensation claims for exempt workers are processed differently.
+The minimum permanent impairment threshold for exempt workers is greater than 5%.
 Read our exempt worker blog for further information.